The Ultimate Website Glow Up: Our Design & Redesign Process and Strategy

 Media Assets

-We will share a Google folder with you so you can drop them in.
-Again, organization is key to ensure efficient communication.
-A Google folder is just like a folder on your computer desktop.
-You can create folders within folders as well as renaming files.
-If you have a lot of files, we highly recommend to spend some time to organize it, so we don't bother you a lot for clarifications along the way.
-If you have most of your files on your smart phone, we suggest to download the Google drive app so you can upload directly from your phone.
+We will share a Google folder with you to store all your content in.
+Again, organization is key to ensuring efficient communication.
+A Google folder is just like a folder on your computer.
+You can create folders within folders as well as rename files.
+If you have a lot of files, we highly recommend spending some time organizing them, so we don't bother you a lot for clarifications along the way.
+If you have most of your files on your smartphone, we suggest downloading the Google Drive app so you can upload them directly from your phone.
 Then, use your computer to organize it.
 Typically, we'll see a structure like this:

-Current Branding Assets (If we are designing or redesigning your logo and branding, please feel free to upload some inspirations and current assets, and we'll be uploading your new assets once we are done)
+Current Branding Assets: If we are designing or redesigning your logo and branding, please feel free to upload any sources of inspiration and current assets.
+We will upload your new assets once we are done.

-Photos relevant to your business, eg. team headshots, facility, products, etc...
-Don't worry too much about decorative imageries as we'll be looking for what's suitable for your business from free stock photo sources.
+Photos relevant to your business: For example, team headshots, facility photos, product pictures, etc...
+Don't worry too much about decorative images as we'll be looking for what's suitable for your business from free stock photo sources.
 If nothing is suitable, we can look at some paid options.
+(P.S.
+They're usually fairly inexpensive.)

-Videos (If you have to host them only through your website).
-Otherwise, hosting them on youtube or Vemvo is a great way to improve site loading speed.
-If you decided to upload them on one of those platforms, just include them in the text file we give you.
+Videos: (If you have to host them only through your website).
+Otherwise, hosting them on YouTube or Vimeo is a great way to improve site loading speed.
+If you decide to upload them on one of those platforms, just include the link to each video in the text file.

-PDFs are usually not recommended as an everyday display because they are not SEO or mobile friendly, however, if it's a lead magnet or it actually require people to download file, we are all about it.
+PDFs: We usually don't recommended displaying PDFs on websites because they are not SEO or mobile friendly, however, if it's a lead magnet or it actually requires people to download files, we are all about it.

-On a big digital white board, we'll look at screenshots of all your inspirations, our findings that we think you'd love.
-Taking a look at each in depth and pooling all great ideas together.
+On a big digital whiteboard, we'll look at screenshots of all your inspirations and our findings that we think you'd love.
+Taking a look at each inspirations in-depth and pooling all great ideas together.
 At this point, we should also have all your content organized and put together your menu system to make sure your site structure is easy to understand and navigate.
 In the case of too many items, our team might need to perform mind mapping first, and/or a card sorting exercise.

 What is a wireframe?